anydigital/drupal-bricks/bricks-at-drupalcon-dublin-2016.md

 <p>There are a plenty of proven concepts and modules which aimed to help us here: Display Suite, Panels, Panelizer and of course Paragraphs.
 But with Drupal 8 release we have a lot of opportunities right in core and our mission is to utilize them as much as possible to get the same functionality (or even more!).</p>

-<p>In this session we will try to define a set of common problems when building rich websites with dynamic layouts and to design a solution for creating content for such websites.
+<p>In this session we will try to define a set of common problems when building rich websites with dynamic layouts and to design a <a href="https://uibricks.com/" target="_blank">solution for creating flexible content</a> for such websites.
 We will try to use Drupal 8 core modules widely, and especially Entity Reference because of its flexibility and wide support in contrib modules.
-Finally we will go through a live demo of a complete sandbox website.</p>
+Finally we will go through a <a href="https://www.drupal.org/project/bricks#live-demo" target="_blank">live demo</a> of a complete sandbox website.</p>

 <p>The following topics will be highlighted:</p>